 Apple's latest MacBook Pro offers an i5 processor as the base model, and you can also select the faster i7.
 They're both in a dual-core configuration, but this time it's the latest Skylake version, which brings it up to the same ballpark level as the Surface Book.
 You also get a choice of 8GB or 16GB RAM.

 The 13.3-inch MacBook Pro only offers Intel's Iris Graphics with 64MB of eDRAM.
 You have to step up to the 15-inch model if you want a meaty discrete GPU like the Surface Book.

-In performance terms, then, the Surface Book i7 appears to have the clear edge – you'll need to go with the 15-inch MacBook if you want something with the same kind of power.
+In performance terms, then, the Surface Book i7 appears to have the clear edge and you'll need to undertake some fairly expensive spec upgrades on your MacBook to reach the same power.

 In terms of ports, the Surface Book i7 has two full size USB 3.0 ports and an SD card reader, while the MacBook Pro has four USB-C standard Thunderbolt 3 ports which can all do everything: Thunderbolt, USB, DisplayPort, HDMI, VGI, and of course charging.

 This means you won't be hooking up all of your existing devices without some new cables or adaptors, though – we're thinking in particular of those standard HDMI display connections.